 If you’re a gold bug, there’s reason to celebrate.
-The yellow metal hasn’t looked as good an investment in over six years.
+In my opinion, the yellow metal hasn’t looked as good an investment in over six years.

 That’s not news for readers of my advisory, Gold Stock Trader.
 As I explained to them last week: